Camembert Recipe

 The milk now needs to sit quiet for 90 minutes while the culture works and the rennet coagulates the curd.
 You will notice the milk beginning to thicken slightly in about 18 minutes, but continue to allow to sit quietly.
 The thermal mass of this milk should keep it warm during this period.
 It is OK if the temp drops a few degrees during this time.
 The long coagulation time here is to loosely hold more of the water in the curd and to allow a moister curd to be transferred to the molds.

-Form the Curds
+Step 3 Form the Curds

 The forms, draining mats, and boards need to be sanitized and prepared for the curd transfer.
 I do this here by submerging in 145°F water for several minutes.
-They need to be layed down as shown in the first photo above.
+They need to be laid down as shown in the first photo above.

 This curd then needs to be handled very carefully with little to no cutting and no cooking and minimal stirring of the final curd before ladling into forms.
 The transfer was traditionally done without cutting and by ladling curd directly to the molds with a special ladle (La Louche) designed to fit the molds perfectly.